 - one splash of Soda water

-- 2 oz Rye whiskey
+- 2 oz Rye Whiskey

-- 1 oz Sweet vermouth
+- 1 oz Sweet Vermouth

 - two dashes of Angostura Bitter

-They both are based on whiskey, but the classic Old Fashioned recipe asks for Bourbon (sometimes substituted with Rye), whereas a Manhattan is made with Rye whiskey.
+They both are based on Whiskey, but the classic Old Fashioned recipe asks for Bourbon (sometimes substituted with Rye), whereas a Manhattan is made with Rye Whiskey.

 The ingredients are not the only difference.
-The Old Fashioned traditionally is created in the glass, usually in an “Old Fashioned glass.
+The Old Fashioned traditionally is created in the glass, usually in an Old Fashioned glass.

 Therefore all ingredients, also the ice cubes, are added to a mixing glass.
 Then the drink is stirred and strained into a cocktail glass.

 The taste difference between Manhattan and Old Fashioned

-Also, using raw sugar as a sweetener, balanced only by Angostura bitters, enhances the taste of the base whiskey.
-Therefore it's crucial to use a quality whiskey as the base for your drink.
+Also, using raw sugar as a sweetener, balanced only by Angostura bitters, enhances the taste of the base Whiskey.
+Therefore it's crucial to use a quality Whiskey as the base for your drink.

-That, to me, has more of a cocktail feeling, while the Old Fashioned is more a way to enhance the taste of a Bourbon whiskey.
+That, to me, has more of a cocktail feeling, while the Old Fashioned is more a way to enhance the taste of a Bourbon Whiskey.

 Creating riffs or variations

-There are many ways to change the original recipes.
-Replacing main ingredients, using different cocktail bitters, using split-based drinks, or alter the sweet part.
-To help you not get lost in the many options available, I put together the most common ways to create riffs and variations on classic Old Fashioned or Manhattan cocktails.
+So you won't get lost in the many options, here are the most common ways to create riffs and variations on classic Old Fashioned or Manhattan cocktails.

 How to create Manhattan Riffs

 In most cases, you will find recipes that only change minor parts.
 So let me show you how you can tweak the recipe.

 For example, when you double the amount of Vermouth, you get a more complex, fruity, and sweet version.
 Or reduce Vermouth to set more focus on your Whiskey.

 Exchange cocktail bitters: Cocktail bitters are trending.
 There are more and more different bitters on the market, so why not try something new.

-Change the base: Rye Whiskey is the traditional base spirit of the Manhattan, but be brave and try something new.
+Change the base: Rye Whiskey is the traditional base spirit of the Manhattan cocktail, but be brave and try something new.

 How to create Old Fashioned Variations

 Try Pineapple syrup for a Rum Old Fashioned, agave syrup for a Mezcal Old Fashioned.
 Or simply use honey to sweeten the cocktail and create a richer mouthfeel.

 Change the base spirit: The easiest and most common way to create an Old Fashioned variation is to change the base element.
 You can also create a split-based version that is not consisting of one but of two spirits.

 Change the bitters: In such a delicate cocktail, exchanging the cocktail bitters will have huge effects.
 Try chocolate or orange bitters for a start.